iods/magento2-hello/doc/CodeGuide.md

 #### [1.2.1](#styles--document-formatting) Document Formatting

-PHP code MUST always begin with the long form opening tag and include an end tag.
+PHP code MUST use only the long opening tag and SHOULD include an end tag.

 The exception to this is when a file contains only PHP.